letsgogeeky/Start-Machine-Learning/README.md

 # Getting started with Machine Learning
 A curated list of resources to get started with Machine Learning.
 It includes courses from MIT OCW, and other free and accessible resources.

+__This repo is for resources that were tried and proven quality and usefulness.__

 __Question:__ Should I start by the mathematics or the applications?